 - Back funding pension contributions The Council is liable to make annual revenue contributions in respect of its Pension Fund deficit liabilities as specified in the actuary's certificate of rates and contributions.
 Agreement was reached with South Yorkshire Pensions Authority that the amounts due in respect of 2017/18, 2018/19 and 2019/20 could be settled by way of a single payment made in April 2017.
-The amount settled in April 2017 in respect of 2017/18 was £7.272m, this was a discounted payment in respect of past service deficit.
-The discount given for doing this and has been apportioned over the three years on a pro rata basis. - Better Care Fund The Council entered into a partnership agreement with Rotherham CCG in April 2015 to manage the Better Care Fund (BCF) as a pooled budget arrangement from 2015/16 onwards.
+The amount settled in April 2017 in respect of 2018/19 was £7.331m, this was a discounted payment in respect of past service deficit.
+The discount given for doing this and has been apportioned over the three years on a pro rata basis. - Better Care Fund The Council entered into a partnership agreement with Rotherham Clinical Commissioning Group (CCG) in April 2015 to manage the Better Care Fund (BCF) as a pooled budget arrangement from 2015/16 onwards.
 A joint assessment was conducted with the CCG on how the arrangement should be accounted for by reference to the Department of Health Group Manual for Accounts 2015/16 (Chapter 3 Annex 1) and the guidance on "Pooled budgets and the Better Care Fund" produced in October 2014 by HFMA /CIPFA.
 In accordance with this guidance, the Council has recognised income and expenditure and assets and liabilities proportionate to the risks and rewards it enjoys.
-The total available BCF funding for the year was £32.389m, of which the Council was allocated and recognised in its accounts £21.486m of income and £21.672m of expenditure, resulting in an overspend of £0.186m which was approved by the BCF Board to be supported by underspends elsewhere in the BCF programme. - Business rates appeals The introduction of the business rates retention scheme with effect from 1 April 2013, means that the Council shares in the risks and rewards of growth or decline in business rates income with central government and the fire authority.
+The total available BCF funding for the year was £35.599m, of which the Council was allocated and recognised in its accounts £24.758m of income and £24.249m of expenditure, resulting in an underspend of £0.509m which was approved by the BCF Board. - Business rates appeals The introduction of the business rates retention scheme with effect from 1 April 2013, means that the Council shares in the risks and rewards of growth or decline in business rates income with central government and the fire authority.
 As a consequence the Council recognises on its balance sheet its proportion of business rates assets and liabilities including its share of refunds to business ratepayers as a result of appeal.
-Valuation Office statistics on appeals lodged and settled since the April 2010 rating valuation to the 2017 revaluation has been used to arrive at the best estimate of the likely level of business rate income collectable up to and including 2017/18 which may have to be refunded as a result of outstanding appeals as at 31 March 2018.
-Since the 2017 revaluation the appeals has process has changed resulting in the Valuation Office no longer providing the same statistics, as a result the addition to the provision for potential refunds relating to amounts billed in 2017/18 has been calculated as a percentage of the amount billed.
-The Council's share of the provision for appeals £4.317m is shown as a provision in Note 36.
+Valuation Office statistics on appeals lodged and settled since the April 2010 rating valuation to the 2017 revaluation has been used to arrive at the best estimate of the likely level of business rate income collectable up to and including 2018/19 which may have to be refunded as a result of outstanding appeals as at 31 March 2019.
+Since the 2017 revaluation the appeals process has changed resulting in the Valuation Office no longer providing the same statistics, as a result the addition to the provision for potential refunds relating to amounts billed in 2017/18 and 2018/19 has been calculated as a percentage of the amount billed.
+The Council's share of the provision for appeals £4.326m is shown as a provision in Note 36.